 Me: Sure.

-There’s nothing really great or bad here with his intro.
-It is a company that I am familiar with given that I am a customer so it was a semi-warm call.
-Although, I am not sure if he knew that I was a customer as he did not say anything about that.
+There’s nothing really great or bad about his intro.
+Given that I am a customer, it is a company that I am familiar with, so it was a semi-warm call.
+However, I am not sure if he knew that I was a customer, as he did not say anything about that.

-Might have been something good to bring up or show me that he is aware of at the beginning of the call to warm it up more.
-I am also a big advocate for confirming that the prospect is available early in a call by asking something like “Have I caught you in the middle of anything?”
-He could have maybe done this a little better in this but that is not major.
+It might have been good to bring up or show me something that he is aware of at the beginning of the call to warm it up more.
+I am also a big advocate for confirming that the prospect is available early in a call by asking something like, “Have I caught you in the middle of anything?”
+He could have maybe done this a little better, but that is not major.

 Pre-Qualifying